ed-2100/fw-ee-profiles/README.md

 # FW16 EE Profiles

-This is a repository to hold my easyeffects profiles that I have shared with other people.
+This is a repository to hold easyeffects profiles that I have shared with other people.

 You can find the easyeffects profile for each version in its corresponding directory.